 - Be committed to facilitating change

-- Ensure that adequate resources are put in place (i.e., financial resources, human resources, organizational policies, etc.)
+- Ensure that adequate and appropriate resources are put in place (such as financial resources, human resources, organizational policies, etc.)

 - Ensure that implementation and follow-through occur

-With increasing trends of global migration, organizations within the private sector, public service, and non-profit industries must now adapt to meet the expanding needs of diverse customers and service-users at the service, design and strategic levels.
-Inclusivity is not only beneficial for the workforce but can also benefit an organization's capacity to compete and capitalize on opportunities in the local and global marketplace.
+With increasing trends of global migration, organizations within the private, public service, and non-profit sectors must now adapt to meet the expanding needs of diverse customers and service-users at the service, design and strategic levels.
+Inclusion is not only beneficial for the workforce but can also benefit an organization's capacity to compete and capitalize on opportunities in the local and global marketplace.

 The British Columbia-based Presidents Group offers statistics and information to create a business case for the benefits of a diverse and inclusive workplace, including why hiring people with disabilities is good for business.

 Situations occur in workplaces in which there may have been no intent to harm but the actions of the employer or co-workers could be perceived as discriminatory.
 Following are some examples of potential discrimination and some alternative strategies that may be fairer.